griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 The following libraries are Kotlin centric even though they may use Java libraries like Jdbc, logging, Jackson

+Other Kotlin libraries not covered here but worth comparing are [Zeko-SQL-Builder](https://github.com/darkredz/Zeko-SQL-Builder) and
+[Zeko-Data-Mapper](https://github.com/darkredz/Zeko-Data-Mapper).
+These are in less active development.

 ---

 **Exposed** [JetBrains/Exposed: Kotlin Sql Framework](https://github.com/JetBrains/Exposed)